drainpixie/blossom/content/meta/colophon.md

 date = 2024-07-10

 [taxonomies]
-tags = ["projects", "web"]
+tags = ["000", "projects", "web"]

 +++

 ## Raison d’être

-This website serves as a way for it to *express itself artistically* and technically — *much like a blank canvas.*\
+This website serves as a way for it to _express itself artistically_ and technically — _much like a blank canvas._\
 <br />

-Despite not being a designer, it has a keen interest in visual arts; pursuing *beauty and functionality* is its goal.
+Despite not being a designer, it has a keen interest in visual arts; pursuing _beauty and functionality_ is its goal.

 ## Intrinsics

-Before delving into the technicalities, it would like to mention its *biggest inspirations* for this website:\
+Before delving into the technicalities, it would like to mention its _biggest inspirations_ for this website:\
 <br />

 - [Igor Bedesqui](https://igorbedesqui.com) for [“Schrödinger’s Minimalism”](https://igorbedesqui.com/writing/schrodinger-minimalism)